NFDI4Chem/msrXiv-docs/src/dev/req/aai.md

    - full name
 3. The following fields are optional
    - institution
+4. email address is verified by sending a verification link
-4. The user is able to reset the password by email
+5. The user is able to reset the password by email
    - a link for new password will be sent

 #### Validation
-1. The email address is valid and unique
+1. The email address is a valid email address (RFC5322,RFC6530)and unique
 2. The username is unique
 3. The password has at least 8 chars